 Insurers look at the replacement cost of the 23 most common parts when considering premium prices.
 To save money, young drivers should keep things basic, mainstream and economical for the best deals.
 There’ll be time enough to opt for that classic car you’ve always dreamed of.

 Companies that specifically offer young driver insurance…

 As a new driver looking to keep costs down, the marketplace can be a baffling mix of big brands, big prices and complex terms.
 So it’s always worthwhile hitting up our comparison service for a quick fix.

 There are companies that tailor their car insurance packages for young drivers.
 Now, this can be hit and miss.
 They are not always the cheapest, but if you’ve got the time, it’s worth having a look around.

 Drive down young driver insurance costs with these simple tips

 Another way to get a good deal on young driver’s insurance is to get an early quote.
-Whether you’re planning ahead for a renewal deal or buying a new car, getting a quote up to 60 days in advance means you can lock in a cheap price before any price hikes.
+Whether you’re planning ahead for a renewal deal or buying a new car, getting a quote up to 60 days in advance means you can lock in a lower price before any price hikes.

 Black Box Insurance

 This is one piece of tech you can add to your car that shouldn’t ramp up your young driver’s premium – providing you keep things safe on the roads!
 With telematics, or black box insurance, you could save £100s on your policy.
 Insurers equip your car with a black box, which then sends details of your driving back to the insurance company.
 Black boxes generally monitors metrics such as mileage, the times you drive, speed, acceleration and braking.
 If you’re certain you’re a safe and steady driver, black box insurance is a winner for careful drivers.
 On the other side if you are completely against having a black box then visit our insurance without a black box page